M64GitHub/libtsprites/README.md

 These are just the most basic ideas.
 A multitude of types of sprites exists for implementing anything visually as fast and simple as possible.

+- Please note: all concepts are independent, and optional to use.
+You need no board or screen or anything else than (any type of) `sprite` if you just want to display some graphics.

 ### Summary of Main Principles, Shapes and Objects

  - `blocks`: half characters.
 Have a color or can be transparent: '▄' or '▀'